-The couple sued Harley-Davidson for failing to offer ABS brakes on model which they had purchased.
+The couple sued Harley-Davidson for failing to offer ABS brakes on the model which they had purchased.
 Harley offered anti-lock brakes on some of its other models, as ABS brakes on motorcycles is a technology that is roughly 40 years old.
-In fact, other manufacturers of motorcycles such as BMW have the ABS brakes standard on all new motorcycles.
+Other manufacturers of motorcycles such as BMW have the ABS brakes standard on all new motorcycles.

 Should Anti-Lock Brakes be Required on All Motorcycles?

-The Insurance Institute for Highway Safety and Highway Data Institute strongly advocates for use of the technology in all new motorcycles.
-In fact, the IIHS, has put out the following video on the benefits of ABS on motorcycles.
+The Insurance Institute for Highway Safety and Highway Data Institute strongly advocates for the use of the technology in all new motorcycles.
+The IIHS, has put out the following video on the benefits of ABS on motorcycles.

-Obviously, in emergency situations when a rider is completely locking up, anti-lock braking systems may save lives.
+Obviously, in emergencies when a rider is completely locking up, anti-lock braking systems may save lives.
 Studies indicate that riders with ABS are 20% less likely to be involved in any crash and 31% less likely to be involved in a fatal crash.
-All motorcycles manufactured in Europe are required to have anti-lock brakes, so that be a sign of things to come here, as well.
+All motorcycles manufactured in Europe are required to have anti-lock brakes, so that is a sign of things to come here, as well.